Ferroelectricity and chirality in the Pb$_5$Ge$_3$O$_{11}$ crystal: Chirality measure and phonon angular momentum

 where $\vec{q}_{0}$ is the geometric center of the reference Q-structure and $\vec{p}_{i}$ are the unknown coordinates of a distribution P of N points with symmetry operations given by the achiral point group G (among the improper rotations S$_{n}$) of choice.
 The P-distribution can be obtained by applying the operations of G to the Q-structure, as described in ref.~\cite{Zabrodsky1995}.
 The structural chirality is thus calculated by searching for the closest (distance-wise) non-chiral distribution of points P$_{\text{min}}$ which preserves the connectivity of Q and is compatible with the symmetry operations of G. Clearly, $\chi(Q) = 0$ if Q is achiral.
 On the other hand, $\chi(Q) = 100$ can be shown to be the maximum possible distance with respect to the non-chiral reference structure, which corresponds to the - unrealistic - case of all points of P converging to $\vec{q}_{0}$.
 It is thus realized that the CCM is conceived to quantify the geometrical chirality of a molecule without the foreknowledge of an eventual achiral phase (reachable without breaking interatomic bonds).
 Naturally this is not the case of PGO: if we condense a $\Gamma_{2}$ mode on the paraelectric equilibrium phase while keeping the amplitude of the deformation small, the achiral reference \textit{must} be the original $\text{P}\Bar{6}$ structure, meaning that we can simply write:

 where we assume $\delta^{\ket{e_{k}}}_{j}$ to be the Cartesian deformation of the m-atom induced by the condensation of the $k$-th polar eigendisplacement.
 Clearly, the previous expression can be employed for phonon modes and SAMs as well, provided that they belong to the representation with $P3$ isotropy space group.
 We have thus calculated $\chi$ for PGO in several relaxation conditions, with the results reported in tabs.~\ref{tab:chiraltab}.
+The invariant distortion that comes with optimising the ferroelectric structure must be subtracted in order to compute the CCM.

-We can see that the ionic relaxation boosts $\chi$ even further in comparison with the sole displacements obtained by freezing-in the unstable phonon eigenmode.
-In fact, we obtain that the ion and the fully relaxed ferroelectric ground state are five times more chiral than the unrelaxed condensation of the unstable polar mode (at its minimum energy).
-This suggests that the coupling between the polar soft mode and other modes favors a chiral distribution of atoms in the unit cell.
+We can see that the CCM of the soft eigenmode is substantially unaffected by the relaxation process, although the euclidean distance between the two phases is about five times bigger.
+This is in agreement with the existence of a strong coupling between the soft and invariant modes and, at the same time, of a weak overlap between the distortion and stable eigenstates with $\Gamma_2$ representation.
+While the CCM of the analysed chiral/polar mode is small, there are in total 171 phonon modes many of which are also chiral.
 It is thus natural that we look at the value of $\chi$ for all the phonon modes at the $\Gamma$ point.